fommil/fpmortals/manuscript/backmatter.md

 ## Typeclasses

-A `class` is conceptually identical to a Scalaz `@typeclass`, and developers typically say "typeclass" rather than "class".

 To define a typeclass we use the `class` keyword, followed by the name of the typeclass, its type parameter, then the required members in a `where` clause.
 If